Master of Sustainability Program Student Learning Outcomes

 Transdisciplinarity and Collaboration

-Students will work across knowledge bases to better understand how different individuals and groups make decisions and work collaboratively with partners across and beyond the academy.
+Students will work across knowledge bases to better understand how different individuals and groups make decisions and work collaboratively with partners in the private sector, public sector, and academia.
 In these contexts, students will also learn how to apply the appropriate resources and methods to sustainability projects.

 Application and Assessment